 The Impact Your Office Design Has On Mental Health

-It’s 2019 and we’re spending more time in the office than ever before.
+It's 2021, and for the most part, we've returned to the office.
 It’s a constant struggle to keep your head above water with our newfound ‘always-on’ culture (thanks to our connected, smartphone-addicted ways).

 Stress levels are through the roof, and the incidence of work-related mental illness is a real and pressing concern.

 But if times have changed—what about your office?
 Has it been designed to bring out the best in your employees?
 Does your fit out and corporate structure set out to support the mental health and wellbeing of your staff?

 If it doesn’t, it might be time for an overhaul.

 The physical characteristics of your office carry a lot of weight when you look at the psychosocial outcomes.
 Studies have shown your occupational design and layout is the key to cultivating a positive and productive place to work.